Meet-Tilala/Meet-Tilala/README.md

 <tr>
 <td width="50%">

-## About Me
+<h2> About Me </h2>
-I am currently pursuing my B.Tech in Computer Science and Engineering at IIT Jodhpur with a CGPA of 8.54.
-I've become proficient in C/C++, Python, JavaScript, and various web technologies.
+<h4>I am currently pursuing my B.Tech in Computer Science and Engineering at IIT Jodhpur with a CGPA of 8.54.
+I've become proficient in C/C++, Python, JavaScript, and various web technologies.</h4>

 </td>